 - Paul Plato

 The Origins of Together in Worship

 In 2016 and 2017, Sarah Kathleen Johnson led focus groups about Mennonite worship as part developing the Voices Together hymnal and worship book.
 Focus group participants consistently expressed a desire for a website of worship resources that is free, searchable, carefully curated, regularly updated, and facilitates sharing among communities.
+This affirmed an existing passion in the church for collaboration around worship and an already recognized need to support congregations that do not use hymnals, as expressed in the 2013 "Off the Page" consultation organized by Darryl Neustaedter Barg.
 Together in Worship was created to meet this need.

 In 2018, Sarah contacted a number of people involved in worship resourcing and online media to see whether they would be interested in developing an Anabaptist worship resourcing website.
 Online Mennonite worship resourcing to this point had been done by CommonWord (a multifaceted resource centre based in Canada), various Mennonite organizations as a part of their own websites, and by individual bloggers.
 There was no one centralized place to find Anabaptist material.

 With support from a grant from Mennonite Church Eastern Canada, Johnson facilitated a year-long process that brought together leaders with a passion for worship and the church from Anabaptist Mennonite Biblical Seminary, Conrad Grebel University College, Canadian Mennonite University, and Mennonite Church Canada for virtual meetings.

 This leadership team forged a partnership with CommonWord; received a blessing from Mennonite Church Canada, Mennonite Church USA, and MennoMedia to do this work; applied for and received several grants; and began to envision what a website would look like.